The global skills and competency framework for the digital world

 System software administration SYSP

-Installing, managing, and maintaining operating systems, data management, office automation, and utility software across various infrastructure environments.
+Installing, managing and maintaining operating systems, data management, office automation and utility software across various infrastructure environments.

-Moving to SFIA 9
+Updates for SFIA 9

-• New level 2 added to support entry-level roles
+• New level 2 added to support entry-level roles.

-• Previous SFIA assessments are not impacted by this change
+• Previous SFIA assessments or skills mapping are not impacted by this change.

 Guidance notes

 System software encompasses a wide range of software components that support the functioning and management of technology infrastructure, including operating systems, infrastructure software, data management products, office automation products, middleware and utility software.
-It may run in cloud, virtual, or physical hardware environments and enables applications to run effectively.
+It may run in cloud, virtual or physical hardware environments and enables applications to run effectively.

-Activities may include — but are not limited to:
+Activities may include, but are not limited to:

 • monitoring and optimising the performance of system software